“I’m no different than anyone else.”

 Scott Howard (Michael J. Fox) is going through some stuff.
 The girl he likes won’t give him the time of day; his basketball team is atrocious; and he’s turning into a werewolf.
 It turns out, wolf runs in the family.
 Scott’s father (Howard Hampton) lets his son in on the family secret and assures Scott that if he gets in touch with his animal instincts, Scott can unleash great power.

 The answer here is quite simple: Scott’s not a werewolf.
 He’s just going through puberty.
-Actually, though Teen Wolf is rife with goofy details like two characters “surfing” on the roof of a moving van, the metaphor of a boy turning into a werewolf as he develops into a man is a fairly apt parallel to draw.
+Actually, the metaphor of a boy turning into a werewolf as he develops into a man is a fair parallel to draw.

 Puberty: A Wolf’s Perspective